Not for wearing

 Think different

-Unlike synthetic fibers which persist for decades in water or ground, natural fibers such as cotton and wool follow nature's lifecycle.
-They break down organically and completely biodegrade, whether in water or in soil, preventing any infiltration of ecosystems.
+Unlike synthetic fibers, which persist for decades in water and soil, natural fibers follow nature’s own cycle.
+Cotton and wool break down organically and fully biodegrade, without infiltrating ecosystems.

-Our choice to use exclusively natural fibers is self-evident.
-We create clothing that respects both the environment and your well-being, staying true to our vision of responsible and refined fashion.
-By selecting the world's finest natural materials - from exceptionally soft merino wool to the most precious long-staple cotton - we craft enduring pieces that transcend seasons and trends.
-Each garment is a testament to both heritage craftsmanship and forward-thinking innovation.
-We do believe that the future of luxury lies in this harmonious balance between exceptional craftsmanship and environmental stewardship.
+Our choice to work exclusively with natural fibers is self evident.
+We design garments that respect both the environment and your well being, staying true to a vision of refined and responsible clothing.
+By selecting the world’s finest natural materials, from exceptionally soft merino wool to the most precious long staple cotton, we create pieces meant to endure beyond seasons and trends.